Swadha22/variancePartition/README.md

     C = canCorPairs( form, info_)
     # Plot correlation matrix
     plotCorrMatrix( C )

   ![correlation between all pairs of variables](3.correlation_between_all_pairs_of_variables.png)
-##### Figure 7: Assess correlation between all pairs of variables.
-While Age shows a good correlation with Individual, it is not correlating with the cell type at all (which we had already seen in Figure 1 and 2).
+##### Figure 7: Assess correlation between all pairs of variables.While Age shows a good correlation with Individual, it is not correlating with the cell type at all (which we had already seen in Figure 1 and 2).
 Similarly, Individual is showing fair correlation with cell type.

 #### Detecting problems caused by collinearity of variables
         #Including variables that are highly correlated can produce misleading results and overestimate the contribution of variables modeled as fixed effects (which is "Age" in our case).